Swiss Cheese is a North American generic imitation of Emmenthal cheese.

 Though the cheese is aged only about 4 months, and though the plastic wrapping prevents the cheese from ever developing anything more than a very mild taste, the upside is that with the short aging and the reduced wastage, the cheese can be made and sold more affordably so that average families can still include it frequently in their shopping baskets.

 You can buy it sliced, shredded or in large pieces.

-North American Swiss Cheese may have got its start when some Swiss immigrants moved to Wisconsin to found the town of New Glarius.
+North American Swiss cheese may have got its start when Swiss immigrants moved to Wisconsin to found the town of New Glarius.
 They brought their cheesemaking knowledge with them.